osquery/osquery/ASSURANCE.md

 #### Watchdog

 The osquery agent operates as a watchdog process and a worker process, with one forking the other at osquery startup.
-The intent of the watchdog process is to enforce limits on resource use by the worker process, but one side-effect of that is that it mitigates certain denial-of-service risks.
+The intent of the watchdog process is to enforce limits on resource use by the worker process, but one side-benefit is that it mitigates certain denial-of-service risks.
 For example, a poorly crafted query that would otherwise run on forever, or intentionally planted data on the host that has been crafted specifically to cause a denial-of-service in the osquery agent.
-Either of those would trigger the watchdog to restart osquery and temporarily ban the query that exhibited the problematic behavior.
+Either of those would trigger the watchdog to restart osquery and temporarily ban the query that exhibited the problematic behavior, reducing the impact on operations.

 ## Security Implemented in Development Lifecycle Processes